Europe Fails To Stimulate Growth In 2012

-MOHAMMED EL-ERIAN: Two thousand twelve was another multi-speed world globally, in the sense that different parts did different things.
+The year "2012 was another multispeed world globally, in the sense that different parts did different things," he says.

-ZARROLI: In the eurozone, strong economies such as Germany have avoided recession, but they too have seen slower growth.
-The troubles haven't been isolated to the continent.
+In the eurozone, strong economies such as Germany avoided recession, but they too have seen slower growth.
+The troubles weren't isolated to the continent.
 The slowdown in U.S. job growth last spring was partly attributed to fears about Greece's debts.
-And companies that export to Europe have felt the impact of its slowdown.
+And companies that export to Europe are feeling the impact of its slowdown.

-John Bishop owns a small New Jersey company that makes metal parts for aerospace and electronics companies.
+John Bishop owns a small company in New Jersey that makes metal parts for aerospace and electronics companies.
 He says one of his customers makes automatic power generators.

-EL-ERIAN: There's still tremendous emphasis on austerity.
-And the result of that is that virtually every country is finding that it is disappointing on the growth side.
-And it's also disappointing on the budget and debt side.
-And the big question for 2013, is how long will the citizens tolerate this?
+There's still tremendous emphasis on austerity, and the result of that is that virtually every country is finding that it is disappointing on the growth side, and it is also disappointing on the budget and debt side — which is ironic.
+And, the big question for 2013 is how long will the citizens tolerate this," El-Erian says.

-ZARROLI: What's clear is that citizens' patience is running out.
-Europeans may not agree on how to handle the challenges they face, but after this year, they do agree on one thing: What's been done so far hasn't addressed the region's troubles.
+What's clear is that citizens' patience is running out.
+Europeans may not agree on how to handle the challenges they face, but after this year they do agree on one thing: What's been done so far hasn't addressed the region's troubles.

 Source: NPR [http://www.npr.org/2012/12/31/168329761/europe-fails-to-stimulate-growth-in-2012?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]